 If bacteria get into the inner part, your tooth often needs a root canal.
-Underneath your tooth’s enamel and dentin, soft spongy pulp containing blood vessels surrounds the nerve and provides a last layer of protection inside your tooth.
+Underneath your tooth’s enamel and dentin, soft spongy pulp containing blood vessels surround the nerve and provide the last layer of protection inside your tooth.
 Bacteria enjoy munching on this sponge-like pulp and start to multiply.
 Soon, there’s no longer room for expanding bacteria as it devours your protective pulp.
 With nowhere to go, bacteria-filled dead tissue starts pressing against your exposed nerve.
 Major unrelenting pain quickly takes over.

 If the bacteria continues to spread, eventually, a root canal is necessary to save your tooth.
 However, removing the remaining pulp and one or more nerves from your tooth leaves little substance for support.
 Only your tooth’s fragile shell remains.
 Unless you get a crown or cap, you risk cracking that shell when using it to chew.
 Once protected with a crown or cap, your tooth remains vulnerable to exuberant chewing.
 Scientists agree that an intact tooth withstands pressure from chewing far better than a tooth with root canal treatment does.

-Here at Lovett Dental in Webster, TX, we believe in multidisciplinary dentistry.
+Here at Lovett Dental Webster, we believe in multidisciplinary dentistry.
 Our dental specialists are the best at what they do.
 You’ll find specialty care available from experts providing services in: